up-n-atom/8311/docs/guides/posts/masquerade-as-the-bce-inc-giga-hub-on-xgs-pon-with-the-bfw-solutions-was-110.md

 1. :purple_circle: MAC address + 1, e.g.
    `40:65:A3:FF:A7:B0` becomes `40:65:A3:FF:A7:B1`

-!!! info "Additional details and variables are described at the original reposistory [^2]"
+!!! info "Additional details and variables are described at the original repository [^2]"

 <h4>Verify and reboot</h4>